jamesmh/coravel/README.md

 Easy enough?
 Look at the documentation to see what methods are available to you!

+### Task Queuing

-__Queing__: Tired of having to install other systems to get a queuing system to work?
+Tired of having to install other systems to get a queuing system to work?
 Tired of using databases to issue queued tasks?

 In `Startup.cs`, put this in `ConfigureServices()`: